Complex Scalar Field Reheating and Primordial Black Hole production: Evolution of Power spectra

 We can thus express the field equations as,

 and,

 A common strategy to solve this system is to resort to Fourier space.
 Then, we can combine the last two equations to derive the evolution of $u_\textbf{k}$ and $u_\textbf{k}^*$,

-The above result is better-known as the \textit{Mukhanov-Sasaki equation} and each equation is the conjugate of the other.
-It is important to observe that the scale $|z''/z|^{\frac{1}{2}}$ represents a Jeans wavenumber $k_J$, meaning that all perturbations with wavelength $2 \pi /k$ above the Jeans scale ($\lambda_J = 1/k_J$) are unstable and bound to collapse.
+The above is better-known as the \textit{Mukhanov-Sasaki equation} and each equation is the conjugate of the other.
+It is important to observe that the scale $|z''/z|^{\frac{1}{2}}$ represents a Jeans{-like} wavenumber $k_J$, meaning that all perturbations with wavelength $2 \pi /k$ above the scale ($\lambda_J = 1/k_J$) are unstable and bound to collapse. \Correx{Note that the analogy with the actual Jeans instability comes exclusively from the similarity with the equations in Fourier space of the matter inhomogeneities in the hydrodynamical representation of the scalar field.
+A few authors (see for example \citep{niemeyer2019small, complexsf1, Suarez:2015fga}) have argued that the instability found in the M-S variable corresponds to an effective quantum pressure, which is translated to a non-vanishing effective soundspeed, responsible for the dissipation of structures at small scales.
+While we do not make such correspondence, we note our feature corresponds mathematically to the same kind of instability and hence the name.
+It is worth mentioning that in the field representation, this effective pressure is well understood and is obtained thanks to the quantum nature of the scalar field.}